Research Projects

 Appointments that shaped the project portfolio.

-These roles come directly from the CV and provide context for the design and research work described below.
+These roles provide context for the design and research work described below.

 2023 - Present